nim-lang/Nim/doc/lib.rst

   The ``parsexml`` module implements a simple high performance XML/HTML parser.
   The only encoding that is supported is UTF-8.
-The parser has been designed to be somewhat error-correcting, so that even some "wild HTML" found on the The web can be parsed with it.
+The parser has been designed to be somewhat error-correcting, so that even some "wild HTML" found on the web can be parsed with it.

 Docutils